DavidCalebChaparroOrozco/Daily-Projects/README.md

   - **Menu Options**: A menu-driven interface allows for interaction with the system, where users can place orders, check order details, and calculate the final bill.
 This makes the program user-friendly and practical for a real restaurant scenario.

   This project was an excellent exercise in applying OOP principles to create a well-structured and maintainable system.
 I had the opportunity to refine my understanding of how abstraction, encapsulation, and inheritance work together to create clean and reusable code, all while building a practical restaurant management tool.

+* Day 183: 🌊 Crossing the River Problem - Recursive Solution 🌊

+  * Today, I developed a Python program that solves the classic **Crossing the River Problem** using a recursive approach.
+This problem involves moving a farmer, a wolf, a goat, and a cabbage across a river with specific constraints, ensuring no dangerous combinations are left unsupervised.
+Here's an overview of the key components and insights from this project:

+    - **Understanding the Problem**:
+      - The goal is to transport the farmer, the wolf, the goat, and the cabbage from the left bank of the river to the right bank using a boat.
+However, there are restrictions:
+        - The wolf cannot be left alone with the goat.
+        - The goat cannot be left alone with the cabbage.
+        - Only two items (the farmer and one other) can cross the river at a time.

+    - **Recursive Approach**:
+      - Implemented the `solve(state, path=[])` function to recursively explore possible moves while ensuring the state remains valid after each crossing.
+      - The program explores all possible combinations of moves, considering the constraints and checking if the goal state (all items on the right bank) is achieved.

+    - **State Validation**:
+      - A helper function `is_valid_state(state)` ensures that no illegal combinations occur on either bank when the farmer is absent.
+This prevents situations where the goat is eaten by the wolf or the cabbage is eaten by the goat.

+    - **Recursive Movement**:
+      - The `move_item(state, item)` function moves the farmer and an optional item between the banks.
+The recursion avoids revisiting the same state to ensure efficiency.

+    - **Goal Achievement**:
+      - The base case occurs when all objects are successfully transported to the right bank, and the recursion terminates with the correct solution path.

+    - **Output and Visualization**:
+      - The program prints each step of the solution, showing the left and right bank configurations after each crossing, leading to the final state where all items have crossed safely.